 Economic Profitability: A commitment to long-term viability

-- The U.S. is the world’s third-largest peanut producer.
+- The U.S. is the world’s fourth largest peanut producer.

-- The peanut growing regions of the U.S. have direct access to the port facilities of the Atlantic Ocean and the Gulf of Mexico.
+- U.S. peanut growing regions have direct access to the ports of the Atlantic Ocean and the Gulf of Mexico.

-- Peanuts are the seventh most valuable crop in the U.S. with a farm value of more than €867 million ($1 billion).
+- Peanuts are the seventh most valuable U.S. row crop with a farm value of €867 million+ ($1 billion).